How we work, and what we account for.

 - The ACASA Best Practice Guidelines (Arts Council of the African Studies Association, August 2024) for provenance research and restitution of African art — particularly the principles of Free, Prior, and Informed Consent and radical transparency about gaps in knowledge.

-- The IEEE 2890-2025 standardon the provenance of indigenous peoples' data, led by the Global Indigenous Data Alliance — providing the technical specifications for tamper-proof provenance, downstream-use restrictions, and machine-verifiable consent.
+- The IEEE 2890-2025 Recommended Practiceon the provenance of indigenous peoples' data, aligned with the Global Indigenous Data Alliance's CARE principles — providing technical specifications for tamper-proof provenance, downstream-use restrictions, and machine-verifiable consent.

-- The Open Restitution Africa (ORA) data platform (March 2026), founded by Chao Tayiana Maina and Molemo Moiloa — establishing African data sovereignty as both political principle and operational practice.
+- The Open Restitution Africa (ORA) data platform (launched March 2025), founded by Chao Tayiana Maina and Molemo Moiloa — establishing African data sovereignty as both political principle and operational practice.

-- The architectural example of the MOWAA Digital Heritage Lab (Museum of West African Art, Benin City, 2025–2026) for Africa-led, Africa-hosted digital documentation.
+- The architectural example of the MOWAA Digital Heritage Lab (Museum of West African Art, Benin City, 2025–2026) for Africa-led digital documentation.

 Concepts we work with

-Spiritual provenance (Peju Layiwola): the ceremonial biography of the object — which rites consecrated it, which ancestors or deities were addressed, what cosmic or social role it played before colonial extraction.
-We invite source-community contributions to this layer of documentation.
+Spiritual provenance: the ceremonial biography of the object — which rites consecrated it, which ancestors or deities were addressed, what cosmic or social role it played in its original context.
+Where this layer is documented in the scholarly literature we record it; where it is unknown, we say so.

 Epistemic repair: primary descriptions in this catalogue use indigenous-language names (e.g. nkisi, byeri, kanaga, oba) as the principal label.
 Colonial-era terms such as "fetish" appear only as historical quotation, never as primary nomenclature.